 Recent statistics regarding motorcycle accidents are both alarming and sobering.
 Although the number of fatalities resulting from motor vehicle accidents has declined somewhat, fatalities of motorcyclists have increased.
 Statistically, most motorcycle fatalities involve those between the ages of 20 and 29.
 Below are some of the recent trends in motorcycle accidents:

-- Although wearing a motorcycle helmet is the safest way to prevent or reduce the severity of brain-related injuries from a motorcycle accident, very few riders choose to wear helmets.
-In fact, less than 50% of motorcyclists wear a helmet while driving, even if they own a helmet.
+Although wearing a motorcycle helmet is the safest way to prevent or reduce the severity of brain-related injuries from a motorcycle accident, few riders choose to wear helmets.
+In fact, records show that less than 50% of motorcyclists wear a helmet while driving, even if they own a helmet.

 While helmets save lives and reduce injuries, the failure to wear a helmet is not usually the cause of a motorcycle wreck.
 The negligence of the at-fault driver is the biggest contributing factor.

 If you are injured in a motorcycle accident, consult with an experienced Colorado motorcycle injury attorney who can obtain the best compensation package to meet your current and future needs.
 Although our offices are located in Aurora, Colorado, our motorcycle accident attorneys handle cases throughout the state and in both Wyoming and Utah.
-To learn more about your rights and the most effective way to present your damages claims, contact the personal injury motorcycle lawyers of Norton, Bowers & Hofstra, P.C., at 303-400-8100 for a free consultation.
+To learn more about your rights and the most effective way to present your damages claims, contact the personal injury motorcycle lawyers of Western States Law, P.C. for a free consultation.
 You will meet with an attorney, not a paralegal or salesman.
-Your case will be handled by a qualified motorcycle accident lawyer and you will not be pawned off on a “case manager.”
-Home, evening, and weekend visits are available.
+A qualified motorcycle accident lawyer will handle your case; you will never be pawned off to a “case manager.”
+Home, evening, and weekend visits are also available.